virgesmith/rust101/README.md

 - package structure and tests, documentation, and doctests
 - how to integrate with C and C++
 - using traits to define relationships (or lack thereof) between types
-- iterators and functional constucts
+- iterators and functional constructs

 The following generators are implemented:
 - C++11 minstd implementation of an LCG generator